kubeflow/manifests/kfdef/source/README.md

 This directory contains kustomization packages that are used to generate the YAML specs for the KFDef.

 The script `hack/build_kfdef_specs.py` is used to run kustomize and output the YAML files.
+By default *metadata.name* is not generated.
+However, `OPERATOR_KFDEF` environment variable can be set to `true` for building the KubeFlow operator version of kfdefs that contain *metadata.name*.

 ## Subdirectories